 6 tips for hosting a fabulous summer party

-With the Jubilee celebrations well and truly underway and the post-Covid return of the dinner party in our diaries, it’s a good time to think about how to make a celebration something a bit special.
+With summer well and truly underway and the post-Covid return of the dinner party in our diaries, it’s a good time to think about how to make a celebration something a bit special.

 Whether it’s a table at a street party, a full-on dining room party or just a group of friends and family in the garden, part of the fun is setting the scene and setting the table!